 The Glock 26 sports a ten-round box magazine that will sit flush with the bottom of the grip.

-What this means is if you have a Glock 17 magazine, it can successfully be used in a Glock 19 or even the Glock 26.
-This means that if you carry the Glock 17 for duty, you can carry the 26 as a backup and use the G17 mags in your 26 should you need to, and yes, for those wondering the Glock “stick” mags for the Model 18 can also be used.
+This means that if you have a Glock 17 magazine, it can successfully be used in a Glock 19 or even the Glock 26.
+This means that if you carry the Glock 17 for duty, you can carry the 26 as a backup and use the G17 mags in your 26 should you need to, and yes, for those wondering, the Glock “stick” mags for the Model 18 can also be used.